Taiwan: Pariah and Poster Child | National Review

 Near the beginning of the pandemic — on January 11 — Tsai was reelected in a landslide.
 This “really angered and humiliated Beijing,” as Jianli Yang says.

 Jumping on the pandemic, Taiwan implemented 124 measures — an almost famous 124, at this point.
-They deserve an article unto themselves, but, in this one, I will bring up only masks.
+They deserve an article unto themselves, for they are interesting in multiple ways: technical, economic, political, social, psychological.
+Taiwan is a society with a high degree of mutual trust, or social solidarity, if you like, and the Taiwanese can embrace policies that other societies would balk at.
+But this is another article, and here I would like simply to mention masks.

+At first, Taiwan banned the export of masks, to ensure an adequate supply for the citizenry.
+The country manufactured masks at a furious pace, with the military enlisted in the effort.
+Masks were rationed, so that no one had too many or too few.
+Some could buy masks on Monday, Wednesday, and Friday; others on Tuesday, Thursday, and Saturday.
+There was a clear, detailed system.

+There was also a slogan, typical of the society: “I’m okay, you take the mask first.”

 There was a slogan to go with all this: “Taiwan can help.”

+As Professor deLisle points out, Taiwan has long looked for opportunities to assist on the international stage.
+They want to show themselves a team player, globally.
+So they are quick to supply aid after earthquakes, in times of flooding, and so on.

-The vice president, Chen Chien-jen, said, “We can see that this is a good opportunity for us to let people know that Taiwan is a good global citizen.”
+Taiwan’s vice president, Chen Chien-jen, made a statement that confirms this point precisely.
+In mid-April, he said, “We can see that this is a good opportunity for us to let people know that Taiwan is a good global citizen.”
 Chen, by the way, is an epidemiologist, who earned his doctorate at Johns Hopkins.

 He did not run with President Tsai in this recent election.
 The new vice president, to be sworn in with Tsai on May 20, is Lai Ching-te.
 He earned a master’s in public health at Harvard.

-In Taiwan so far, there have been 438 confirmed cases of the coronavirus and six deaths.
-Schools have been open since February 25 — although with precautions — and professional sports are being played, without spectators.

-With the country serving as a model, why does it need the WHO?
+Taiwan very much wants to get back to the World Health Organization, in some fashion.
+But why?
+With the country serving as a model of a coronavirus-fighter, why does it need the WHO?
 According to Taiwanese officials, the country can use all the information it can get.
 Every scrap helps.
+COVID-19 is a pandemic, sparing no country, and the world is interconnected, and the very word “world” is in the WHO’s name, and no country should be excluded.

+But there’s the rub: Is Taiwan a country?
+According to the PRC and its enablers, no.

-So too, Taiwan has information, and experience, to share.
+Taiwanese officials make another point: Taiwan has information, and experience, to share with others.
+So its inclusion in the WHO would be of benefit to all concerned.

-Friends of Taiwan are pushing for its inclusion in the WHO, just as they did after the SARS epidemic.
-The PRC, as always, is pushing back, strong-arming anyone it can.
-China’s hold over people and institutions is remarkable.
+Friends of Taiwan, led by the United States, are pushing for its inclusion, just as they did after the SARS epidemic.
+It’s “back to the future,” as Jacque deLisle says.
+As always, the PRC is pushing back, strong-arming anyone it can.
+China’s hold over people and institutions is a phenomenon of our time.
 Beijing is a master instiller of fear.

 On March 27, Yvonne Tong interviewed Bruce Aylward, by video hookup.
 She works for a Hong Kong news program called “The Pulse”; he is a Canadian official of the WHO.
 A stranger interview you never saw.

-Note: Editor’s Note: This is an expanded version of a piece we have published in the current issue of National Review.